-The product commercially sold as Amber today comes from India.
-It is a soft sugary compound or masala of various aromatic components- attars, oils, tree resins, gums and powders.
-Used traditionally, A small piece placed in a rosewood or sandalwood box can release fragrance for a very long time.
+The product commercially sold as Amber resin today comes from India.
+It is a soft sugary compound or masala of various aromatic components - attars, oils, tree resins, gums and powders.
+Used traditionally, a small piece placed in a rosewood or sandalwood box can release fragrance for a very long time.
 It is sometimes burned on top of charcoal.
 Because there is no ingredients list when it comes to commercially available amber, we can't be sure that it is a purely natural product, though some claim to be organic.
 Nonetheless. amber is an enchanting scent.
 So what makes it smell like that?

 - liquid benzoin resin

 - liquid styrax resin

 - flower attars such as jasmine or champa